Special Weather Statement issued for Yavapai County Mountains, Yavapai County Valleys and Basins by NWS - News Break

 Special Weather Statement issued for Yavapai County Mountains, Yavapai County Valleys and Basins by NWS

-Effective: 2021-07-08 13:18:00 PDT Expires: 2021-07-08 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-13 14:00:00 PDT Expires: 2021-07-14 05:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Yavapai County Mountains; Yavapai County Valleys and Basins SIGNIFICANT WEATHER ADVISORY FOR THE DEWEY-HUMBOLDT AREA IN YAVAPAI COUNTY UNTIL 545 PM MST At 512 PM MST, Doppler radar was tracking a strong thunderstorm over Dewey-Humboldt, or 10 miles east of Prescott Valley, moving southwest at 10 mph.
-Half inch hail and wind gusts up to 50 mph will be possible with this storm.
-Locations impacted include Dewey-humboldt and Poland Junction.alerts.weather.gov
+Slow down if driving on I-17.
+Target Area: Yavapai County Mountains; Yavapai County Valleys and Basins STRONG THUNDERSTORM ALONG I-17 FROM BUMBLE BEE TO BLACK CANYON CITY IN YAVAPAI COUNTY UNTIL 515 AM MST At 427 AM MST, Doppler radar was tracking a strong thunderstorm along I-17 from Bumble Bee to Black Canyon City, moving east at 10 mph.
+Half inch hail, heavy rainfall, and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Rock Springs, Bumble Bee and Black Canyon City.alerts.weather.gov

 Comments / 0